teslim191/teslim191/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on a RestAPI using nestjs
-- 🌱 I’m currently learning Prisma
+- 🌱 I’m currently learning C# and .NET
 - 👯 I’m looking to collaborate on microservices projects using NodeJS
-- 🤔 I’m looking for help with placements into the tech industry
+- 🤔 I’m looking to network and collaborate with developers across the world
 - 💬 Ask me anything about backend development, web technologies, databases, APIs, Optimization and scalability
 - 📫 How to reach me:
 - twitter: https://twitter.com/teslim_96